-Under ASC 480-10, changes in a parent's ownership interest while the parent retains control of its subsidiary are accounted for as equity transactions, and do not impact net income or comprehensive income in the consolidated financial statements.
-The variance of \$6.8 million caused by 7Road's Chief Executive Officer's surrender of shares was recorded as credit to additional paid-in capital.
+On May 1, 2013, Changyou entered into an agreement to acquire all of the ordinary shares of 7Road held by the noncontrolling shareholders.
+The acquisition closed on June 5, 2013.
+Under ASC 810-10, changes in a parent's ownership interest while the parent retains control of its subsidiary are accounted for as equity transactions, and do not impact net income or comprehensive income in the consolidated financial statements.
+Following the closing of the acquisition, \$2.4 million, representing the excess of the amount of the mezzanine-classified noncontrolling interest in 7Road over the purchase price as of the closing date, was recorded in our equity accounts.

-For the three months ended March 31, 2013, an accretion charge of \$10.7 million, compared to \$1.1 million for the three months ended March 31, 2012, was recorded as net income attributable to the mezzanine classified noncontrolling interest shareholders in the statements of comprehensive income.
+For the three and six months ended June 30, 2013, accretion charges of \$7.1 million and \$17.8 million, respectively, compared to \$1.1 million and \$2.2 million, respectively, for the three and six months ended June 30, 2012, were recorded in our statements of comprehensive income as net income attributable to the mezzanine-classified noncontrolling interest shareholders of 7Road.